 For example, a landscaping service may give a reward to their referring customer if their referral requests a quote, and then they might give another reward if the quote turns into an actual sale.

 Referral marketing for online businesses

 You may have seen an email receipt or website advertise a referral marketing program.
 E-commerce, SaaS, and other types of online businesses often use word of mouth and social sharing to get their brand across.
 Referral marketing relies on both of those things.

 Take Dropbox’s referral program example.
-Their referral program is one of the most well-known programs out there and has attributed to their success.
+Their referral marketing strategy is one of the most well-known programs out there and has attributed to their success.
 Their online service grew significantly after implementing referral marketing that incentivized something that people wanted and needed more of.
 Digital storage space!

 Referral marketing for small business